Coin Rarities & Related Topics: News and Analysis regarding scarce coins, coin markets, and the coin collecting community, #259

 A large number of independent or semi-autonomous political entities issued a variety of talers over a period of around three centuries.
 By ‘German talers,’ I am referring to such large silver coins issued by societies of people who do or did speak German, not just societies that are part of the nation of Germany in the present.
 Many talers, for example, were issued by societies that are now part of Austria or the Czech Republic.

 Many of the coins in “The Rockaway Collection” do not merit grades of 65 or higher because of a little wear or at least moderate friction from circulating briefly and/or sliding around inside coin cabinets of the kind that collectors often used in past eras.
-So, an old silver coin might have the surface quality and eye appeal that is associated with a MS-65 or MS-66 grade, yet have some wear.
-It would then be likely to grade 55, 58 or 62, by widely accepted criteria in the U.S., depending upon the extant and locations of the ‘friction.’
+So, an old silver coin might have the surface quality and eye appeal that is associated with an MS-65 or MS-66 grade, yet have some wear.
+It would then be likely to grade 55, 58, or 62, by widely accepted criteria in the U.S., depending upon the extent and locations of the ‘friction’.

 Ulrich Kunker notes, “Recently, more European collectors are starting to care more about quality, though many still care more about rarity, history” and the depth of their collections.
 “Every [knowledgeable] collector has his own strategy,” Kunker emphasizes.

 Kunker and Schramm have each seen many collections of German talers that contain hundreds more coins than the ‘Rockaway’ collection contained.
 Kunker notes that the “quality was much higher than usual for a collection of talers.”

 The already mentioned expert from Austria, who prefers not to be named, put forth a nearly identical statement relating to the unusually high level of quality of the talers in the ‘Rockaway’ Collection.
 “Only in the U.S. do collectors” of talers “pay so much for quality,” this Austrian says.